OctopusDeploy/docs/docs/deploying-applications/certificates/tomcat-certificate-import.md

 The `Private Key Filename` field is used to define the location of the private key PEM file.
 If left blank, the private key file will be created with a unique filename in the `CATALINA_BASE/conf` directory, and the filename will be based on the certificate subject.
 If specified, a private key file will be created at the specified location, overwriting any existing file.
 Any value entered for the filename must be an absolute path.

 The `Public Key Filename` field is used to define the location of the public certificate.
 If left blank, the public certificate file will be created with a unique filename in the `CATALINA_BASE/conf` directory, and the filename will be based on the certificate subject.
 If specified, a certificate file will be created at the specified location, overwriting any existing file.
 Any value entered for the filename must be an absolute path.

+## Configuration File Backups

+Before any change is made to the `server.xml` file, it is saved to the `octopus_backup.zip` archive.
+This archive can be used to restore previous versions of the `server.xml` file.